jadlr/documentation/dataformat/README.md

 The data format is somewhat generic and you can use any attributes you need for your use case.
 However, we tuned the server backed elasticsearch a bit to support the structure we think is useful.

 The examples are all in yaml format.
-This is just a convience since we think it is easier to read and write than json.
-A suiteable client  on the other hand must to speak json to the server, so he needs to convert it.
+This is just a convenience since we think it is easier to read and write than json.
+A suitable client  on the other hand must to speak json to the server, so he needs to convert it.

 ## Where